muhammad-tamim/JavaScript-notes/README.md

 */
 </code></pre>

-<h3 align="center">asynchronous JavaScript</h3>
+<h3 id="asynchronous-javascript"  align="center">Asynchronous JavaScript</h3>
-<p>In general, JavaScript runs code in a synchronous way — meaning it executes one task at a time, in the order they appear.</p>
+<p>By default, JavaScript runs code in a synchronous way — meaning it executes one task at a time, in the order they appear.</p>
-<p>However, JavaScript can also perform asynchronous tasks using methods like setTimeout() and setInterval().</p>
+<p>However, JavaScript can also perform asynchronous tasks  like setTimeout(), setInterval(), promise, async/await etc.</p>
 <p>Behind the scenes, when an asynchronous method is called:</p>
 <ul>
 <li>JavaScript hands it off to the browser (<a href="#web-api">Web API</a>)</li>